Will of the People (song)

-"Will of the People" is a song by British rock band Muse.
-The title track from their ninth studio album Will of the People, it was released as the third single from the album on 1 June 2022.
+"Will of the People" is a song by English rock band Muse.
+The title track from their ninth studio album Will of the People, it was released as its third single from the album on 1 June 2022.

 Release

 "Will of the People" was first announced as the opening song on the track listing for Muse's upcoming ninth studio album, also named Will of the People, through the band's social media channels on 4 April 2022.
 On 27 May, "Will of the People" was announced through the band's social media channels as the third single to be released from the album, with a release date of 1 June.

 Upon its release on 1 June 2022, "Will of the People" was accompanied on social media channels with a quote explaining the backstory of the song and music video, which read as follows:

 On the same day as the release of the single, Muse announced a series of seven intimate concerts in small venues across Europe and North America in October 2022, ahead of the Will of the People World Tour.